-On April 30, the international fact-finding commission led by former Senator George Mitchell submitted a report on the causes of the violence and made recommendations for ending it, rebuilding confidence, and resuming negotiations.
-On June 12, the two sides agreed to CIA Director Tenet's work plan to cement the cease-fire and restore security cooperation.
+On April 30, the Mitchell commission reported on the causes of the violence and made recommendations for ending it, rebuilding confidence, and resuming negotiations.
+On June 12, the two sides agreed to CIA Director Tenet's plan to cement the cease-fire and restore security cooperation.
 On June 28, they agreed to a 7-day period without violence followed by a 6-week cooling-off period.
 Secretary Powell said Sharon would determine if violence abated.